 The Company has certain retirement benefit obligations under its registered defined benefit plans.
-New regulations and market driven changes may result in changes in discount rates and other variables which could result in the Company being required to make contributions that differ from estimates, which could have an adverse affect on the financial performance of the Company.
+New regulations and market driven changes may result in the Company being required to make contributions that differ from estimates, which could have an adverse affect on the financial performance of the Company.

 The Company participates in various multi-employer pension plans, providing pension benefits to unionized employees pursuant to provisions in collective bargaining agreements.
-Approximately 16 percent of the employees of Sobeys and its franchisees and affiliates participate in these plans.
+Approximately 17 percent of the employees of Sobeys and its franchisees and affiliates participate in these plans.
 The responsibility of Sobeys, its franchisees, and affiliates to make contributions to these plans is limited to the amounts established in the collective bargaining agreements and other associated agreements, however poor performance of these plans could have a negative effect on the participating employees or could result in changes to the terms and conditions of participation in these plans, which in turn could negatively affect the financial performance of the Company.